GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 1. Verifies that the token has not expired.
 1. Verifies that the signature on the [JSON Web Token (JWT)](https://jwt.io) sent as a header by the workload was signed by the retrieved issuer's public key.
-1. Verifies the `aud` claim inside the JWT payload matches the service URL set as the `JWT_AUDIENCE` environment variable.
+1. Verifies that the `aud` (audience) claim inside the JWT payload matches the service URL set as the `JWT_AUDIENCE` environment variable.

 The authorization middleware does *not* perform any authorization actions based on which workload identity has been verified—only 1) that it is a valid identity issued by a trusted issuer and 2) that the token was generated for use with